-In FY 2019, the City of Providence used roughly 38,904,402 kWh of electricity; a 29% reduction from its 2010 baseline and 3% increase from FY 2018 (see Figure 3).
+In FY 2020, the City of Providence used roughly 35,747,069 kWh of electricity; a 34% reduction from its 2010 baseline (see Figure 3).
 The primary driver for electricity reduction was the conversion of the City's streetlight to LEDs, which occurred in FY 2018.
 Other factors over the years include lighting retrofits at Providence's schools and municipal buildings, along with transitions to more energy efficient electronics and appliances.

-Figure 3: City of Providence's electricity use shown in kWh, FY 2010 - FY 2019.
-Electricity consumption has declined by 29% since FY 2010.
+Figure 3: City of Providence's electricity use shown in kWh, FY 2010 - FY 2020.
+Electricity consumption has declined by 34% since FY 2010.